 Read our Frequently Asked Questions.

-- Cooking oil, butter, shortening, lard and margarine
+- Cooking oil (all types), butter, shortening, lard, and margarine

 - Oil leftover after frying foods